Bright Line Accident Attorney

 Some have become victim to their poor miscalculations, thinking they can outrun the train and cross the tracks before it arrives, only to be met with their demise.
 There have been 15 pedestrian deaths on the Brightline tracks since it began doing test runs back in the summer of 2017, and there have been at least ten serious injuries, most of these were passengers inside their car when the crash occurred.

-The auto accident attorneys at Wolf & Pravato, a personal injury law firm in Fort Lauderdale, can be of the utmost help if you have been involved in a Brightline accident in South Florida.
+The Fort Lauderdale car accident attorneys at Law Offices of Wolf & Pravato, a personal injury law firm in Fort Lauderdale, can be of the utmost help if you have been involved in a Brightline Accident in South Florida.
 Our expert team has years of experience successfully bringing justice to personal injury cases that involve both automobile accidents and pedestrian accidents.
 Our personal injury attorneys will always fight to win every case and to maximize every claim, and we want to be able to do this for you.

 We also want to be able to provide South Florida residents with the right safety measures to take and hazards to watch out for to ensure you do not become another statistic.
 Our South Florida law firm is not only here to represent you in the event of a Brightline accident, whether for injuries or wrongful death, but we also want to be a resource for safety tips to help keep South Florida residents knowledgeable and aware of their surroundings.